-Pear Valley Placed on the National Historic Register
+Pear Valley was placed on the National

 Pear Valley Deeded to NHPS